Navevaiko/PythonChat/README.md

 # PythonChat
-A chat made with python and Flask_socket.io
+A simple chat made with python and Flask_socket.io for studies purpose

 How to use
 ---